rotoapanta/serial-tilt-zbx/README.md

   chmod +x setup_pi.sh
   ./setup_pi.sh
   ```
-  *Note: The script may ask for your `sudo` password if it needs to install system packages.*
+  Note: The script may ask for your `sudo` password if it needs to install system packages.

 ### 3. Configure the Application

-- **VERY IMPORTANT!** Edit the configuration files to match your hardware and server.
+- VERY IMPORTANT: Edit the configuration files to match your hardware and server.
   - `config.json`: Define `serial_ports` and (optionally) retry/supervisor settings under `serial_retry` and `serial_supervisor`.
   - `config/zabbix_config.py`: Set your Zabbix server address.
   - `config/station_mapping.py`: Map station IDs to Zabbix host names.